Taliban claim control of Panjshir, opposition says resistance will continue - Up News Info

 Article content

+Blinken will testify about the withdrawal before the U.S. Senate Foreign Relations Committee on Sept.
+14, the committee said on Monday.

-About 1,000 people, including Americans, have been stuck in northern Afghanistan for days awaiting clearance for charter flights to leave, an organizer told Reuters https://www.reuters.com/world/asia-pacific/some-1000-people-awaiting-taliban-flight-clearance-mazar-i-sharif-new-york-times-2021-09-05, blaming the delay on the U.S. State Department.
+About 1,000 people, including Americans, have been stuck in northern Afghanistan for days awaiting clearance for charter flights to leave, an organizer told Reuters, blaming the delay on the U.S. State Department.
 Reuters could not independently verify the details of the account.

 Inside Afghanistan hundreds of medical facilities are at risk of closure because the Western donors who finance them are barred from dealing with the new Taliban government, a World Health Organization official said on Monday.